quintel/turbine/README.md

 ### Node

-In graph theory, nodes and edges are used simultanously.
+In graph theory, *nodes* and *vertices* are used simultanously.
 Since we prefer shorter words over longer: we use *Node*.

 ### Directed Graph

-Turbine is a directed graph, which means that the connection between two *nodes* have a direction: it either goes from A to B or the other way round.
+Turbine is a directed graph, which means that the connection between two *nodes* has a direction: it either goes from A to B or the other way round.

 ### In and Out